Taiwan protests against Cambodia sending Taiwanese fraud suspects to China

 The ministry said last week there were seven Taiwanese nationals among a total of 31 suspects.

-Cambodia's head of police investigation, Uk Heisela, told Reuters in Phnom Penh that a group of 17 suspects were sent to China on Wednesday night, and another group of 14 would be sent on Saturday.
+Cambodia's head of police investigation, Uk Heisela, told Reuters in Phnom Penh that a group of 17 suspects were sent to China on Wednesday and another group of 14 would be sent on Saturday.

 "There is no Taiwanese national, they are all Chinese," he said on Thursday.
 "When we detained them, they didn't have any documents, China provided them with Chinese passports."

+Speaking in Beijing, Chinese Foreign Ministry spokesman Lu Kang said China "highly appreciated" Cambodia's cooperation on fighting cross-border crimes involving fraud.

+"On this issue, both countries have always maintained close communication and cooperation," Lu told a daily news briefing.

-Cambodia deported 13 people from Taiwan to mainland China, where they were wanted on suspicion of telecoms fraud, last year despite opposition from Taipei, which accused Beijing of "abducting" its citizens.
+Cambodia deported 13 people from Taiwan to China, where they were wanted on suspicion of telecoms fraud, last year despite opposition from Taipei, which accused Beijing of "abducting" its citizens.

-China regards Taiwan as a wayward province and has never renounced the use of force to bring it under its control.
-China's Nationalists fled to the island after losing a civil war with the Communists in 1949.
+China has never renounced the use of force to bring Taiwan under its control.
+China's Nationalists fled to the island after losing the Chinese civil war with the Communists in 1949.

-Reporting by Jess Macy Yu in TAIPEI and Chan Thul Prak in PHNOM PENH; Editing by Paul Tait
+Reporting by Jess Macy Yu in TAIPEI and Chan Thul Prak in PHNOM PENH; Additional reporting by Ben Blanchard in BEIJING; Editing by Paul Tait